 Join me on this journey I call life as a mother.
 When you subscribe to my blog, every week you’ll hear how I challenge my negative and positive experiences & give advice to other multiracial/multicultural families on how to handle it all.

-Oh, and did I mention that I, along with my daughters, have naturally curly hair?
+Oh, and did I mention that I also have naturally curly hair?
 That’s another journey in itself!
 I’ll be giving you curly hair care tips & even recommending some of our favorite products.
 Every now and again I even post a giveaway!

 Even though my focus is resources for multiracial families, I am also passionate about education, diversity, farm life and motherhood.
 My blog is filled with life experiences for everyone-not just the mom raising biracial kids.

 I can’t wait to connect with you!